-Distribution: Occurring west of the Cascades crest in Washington; southern Alaska south to northern California.
+Distribution: Occurring west of the Cascades crest in Washington; southern Alaska to northern California.

 Habitat: Sphagnum bogs and wet meadows in the mountains.